troglobit/mini-snmpd/README.md

 * Includes basic system info like CPU load, memory, disk and network interfaces
 * Does not need a configuration file, but one is supported
 * Supports UDP and TCP (thus supports SSH tunneling of SNMP connections)
-* Supports linux kernel versions 2.4 and 2.6
+* Supports Linux kernel versions 2.4 and 2.6
 * Supports FreeBSD (needs procfs mounted using "mount_linprocfs procfs /proc")

-`mini-snmpd` has only been tested on x86 and ARM platforms using net-snmp as client, so big endian may not work.
+`mini-snmpd` has been tested on x86 and ARM platforms in Ubuntu Linux, Alpine Linux, and FreeBSD, using net-snmp and SnmpB as clients.
+Big endian may not work.

 - For info about licensing, see the file [COPYING][license]
 - For info about using the program, see the file [mini-snmpd.8][man]